What is Cannabichromene and Why is it the Next Miracle Cannabinoid?

 Cannabichromene (CBC) is one of the most abundant naturally occurring cannabinoids in weed.

-Although its amount in weed plants varies according to the strains and, along with tetrahydrocannabinol (THC), CBC is one of the major cannabinoids present in weed that stoners can buy today.
+Although its amount in weed plants varies according to the strains.
+As well as, with tetrahydrocannabinol (THC), CBC is one of the major cannabinoids present in weed that stoners can buy today.

 Although the popularity of this cannabinoid is far from THC and cannabidiol (CBD), cannabichromene is no new kid in town – its isolation and the characterization of its molecular structure dates back to 1966, and several research papers focusing on its action as a potent pharmaceutical have been published since then.